Rain Gardens

 Plants for Full Sun Rain Gardens

-An upright ornamental grass whose foliage emerges blue, develops pink and burgundy hues in late summer, and turns a deep copper in the fall.
+An upright ornamental grass whose foliage emerges blue, develops pink and burgundy hues in late summer, and turns a deep copper in the late summer.
 Purple panicles develop into tan seed heads in the fall and are a great food source for birds!

 Read more!